aElchertMux/localWebhookTesting/README.md

-# Need an environment to test webhooks locally?

-Creates an place to not only *receieve* webhooks but also programatically play with them.
+Creates a place to not only *receieve* webhooks but also programatically play with them.

 ![Running ./run.sh](https://dl.dropbox.com/s/5r5wps4fbddktma/mux-localWebhookTesting.gif)